 Nevertheless, generations of firefighters were forced out of a job and made to use a dangerous product everyone knew was hazardous.

-In addition, people who live in areas where these chemicals were used were also exposed to carcinogens that many knew were at risk.
+In addition, people living where these chemicals were used were also exposed to carcinogens that many knew were a risk.

-There is evidence that the Department of Defense knew fully well the dangers of firefighting film-forming foams in the 1970s that these products were possible carcinogens.
+There is evidence that the Department of Defense knew fully well the danger of fire-fighting film-forming foam in the 1970s as a possible human carcinogen.

 It means that generations of military firefighters, US military personnel, and their families on military bases were exposed to possible dangers and increased risk of developing severe health problems.

-However, you can file a firefighter foam lawsuit against the AFFF manufacturers of these toxic firefighting foam products.
-There is also evidence that they may have been aware of the health effects of PFAS chemicals back in the 1960s.
+However, you can file a firefighter foam lawsuit against the AFFF manufacturers of these toxic fire-fighting foam materials/products.

-Currently, many different AFFF lawsuits are tied to using firefighting foam.
+Many different AFFF lawsuits are currently tied to using toxic fire-fighting foam.

-First, there is Multi-District Litigation (MDL) in Federal District Court in South Carolina.
-The pending AFFF class action MDL is Firefighting Foam Products Liability Litigation MDL No. 2873 before Judge Richard Mark Gergel.
+First, AFFF exposed Multi-District Litigation (MDL) in Federal District Court in South Carolina.
+The pending AFFF class action MDL is Fire-fighting Foam Liability Litigation MDL No. 2873 before Judge Richard Mark Gergel.

-An MDL is similar to an AFFF class-action lawsuit.
-However, unlike class-action AFFF lawsuits, MDL firefighting foam cases are heard individually for trial, usually in federal court.
+An AFFF exposure MDL is similar to a fire-fighting foam class-action lawsuit.
+However, unlike an AFFF class-action lawsuit, MDL fire-fighting foam cases are heard individually for trial, usually in federal court.

-As of this writing, 753 open AFFF firefighting foam lawsuits are a part of this multi-district litigation in South Carolina for AFFF foam exposure.
+As of this writing, 753 open AFFF lawsuits are a part of this multi-district litigation in South Carolina for AFFF foam exposure.

-Many of the plaintiffs in these firefighting foam lawsuits have alleged that their AFFF exposure to firefighting foam caused them to develop cancer.
+Many plaintiffs in these AFFF lawsuits have alleged that their AFFF/PFAS exposure to fire-fighting foam caused them to develop cancer.

-Here are some of the defendants in the AFFF firefighting foam lawsuits that have already been filed:
+Here are some of the defendants in the AFFF lawsuits that have already been filed: